heimrichhannot/contao-pwa-bundle/README.md

     * Select "Yes" and choose your configuration
     * Upon saving, the page manifest and service worker will be generated automatically
 4. To provide an option for users to register for push notifications, add either:
-    * The Push Subscription Button content element, or
+    * The push subscription button content element, or
-    * The push notification popup frontend module to your page
+    * The push notification popup element to your page

 ### VAPID Keys